MLB London Series: Broadcasting

 In the United States, television rights for both series were split between Fox and ESPN.
 Fox would broadcast the Saturday afternoon game, and ESPN the Sunday afternoon game, with ESPN's broadcast typically produced as a special afternoon presentation of Sunday Night Baseball.

-In the United Kingdom, the series will be shown by BBC Sport until 2026 and also on TNT Sports.
+In the United Kingdom, the series was shown by BBC Sport until 2026 and also on TNT Sports.